9-Day Grand Tour of Spain: Northern Highlights & Andalusia from Malaga

 Day 6.
 (Wednesday) OVIEDO – SALAMANCA – MADRID

 Breakfast at the hotel.
-We leave behind us the Green Coast of Northern Spain and drive inland to Salamanca, the university city par excellence.
-Free time to explore at your own pace this World Heritage Site of great artistic wealth.
-A stroll around the pedestrian streets in its historic centre will take you to Plaza Mayor, one of the most beautiful squares in Spain, you may visit Salamanca’s two cathedrals (the old cathedral dating from the 12th-13th centuries of Romanesque style, and the new one from the 16th century), the House of Shells, the Baroque style Clerecia church and the University with its beautiful Plateresque façade.
+We leave behind us the Green Coast of Northern Spain and drive inland to Salamanca, a magnificent UNESCO World Heritage city known as the Golden City for its glowing sandstone architecture.
+You will have free time for a leisurely visit to Salamanca’s historic center, a place of extraordinary artistic wealth.
+A stroll through the city’s pedestrian-friendly streets will lead you to the breathtaking Plaza Mayor, widely considered the most beautiful square in Spain.
+If you are wondering what to do in Salamanca, we highly recommend exploring its architectural evolution through its two cathedrals, the 12th-century Romanesque Old Cathedral and the 16th-century New Cathedral.
+Don’t miss the iconic House of Shells, the Baroque Clerecía Church, and the historic University of Salamanca with its world-famous Plateresque façade.
 In the afternoon, we’ll continue to Madrid.
 Arrival at the hotel and overnight.

 Day 7.
 (Thursday) MADRID – MERIDA – SEVILLE